spencerslickremix/Slick-Personal-Assistant/readme.md

 5. **Temperature:** Controls the randomness of the generated text.
 Higher values (e.g., 1.0) result in more creative output, while lower values (e.g., 0.1) produce more coherent text.
 6. **Type:** GPT-4 or GPT-3
 7. **Mode:** Light or Dark

-## Use Cases
-1. Say you are editing your website and want to modify some text, or create a blog post.
-It would be easier to select that text on your website, have it appear automatically in the popup and then ask chatGPT to make the changes you want after the STOP.
-Once a suggestion(s) appears click it and the selected text on the page will be replaced.
-By adjusting the Temperature from the Settings tab you can have the response be less or more creative.
-2. You don't have to use this in conjunction with a website.
-You can also simply use it like chatGPT for having a conversation and creating or modifying code.
-3. Great for writing a creative Tweet that you can easily share on Twitter once you are done.
-4. Also great for creative writing that you can use to send an email or text message.
-All you have to do is click the response when you are done and the text is copied to your clipboard.

 ## Screenshots